ehhop/ehhapp/README.markdown

 The EHHapp is a Ruby/Rack web application.
 Ruby is preinstalled on most Macs and packaged for most Linuxes.
 You should also install [Rubygems][gems].
-The fellowing gems are required to run git-wiki:
+The fellowing gems are
+required:

 - [Sinatra][]
 - [mojombo-grit][]
 - [Liquid][]
 - [RDiscount][]

-It is usually simplest to install the `bundler` gem and then run `bundle install` to install all required gems.
+It is usually simplest to install the `bundler` gem and then within your checkout's directory, run `bundle install` to install all required gems.

 Then, run the EHHapp with `mkdir ehhapp-data && (cd ehhapp-data && git init) && rackup -p4567` and point your browser at <http://0.0.0.0:4567/>.